phroun/adventure-for-renpy/README.md

     scene bg lounge

     # the following will only persist until the next set_scene
-    adventure_set_scene("int, day")
+    $ adventure_set_scene("int, night")

     call adventure_input("lounge")

+    if player_chooses_to("use bell"):
+       "You ring the bell and wait a moment.
+No one arrives." if player_chooses_to("enter the lift"):
+        "The elevator door is jammed."
     if player_chooses_to("examine desk"):
         if adventure_check_condition("night"):
            "A card next to a bell says, \"ring for service\""
         else:
-           "The hotel clerk stands behind the desk." if player_chooses_to("use bell"):
+           "The hotel clerk stands behind the desk, with his head buried in a dime novel." if player_examines(
-       "You ring the bell and wait a moment.
-No one arrives."

-    if player_chooses_to("enter the lift"):
-        "The elevator door is jammed."
+        ("bell", "It's an old brass hotel bell.
+Maybe if I press it, I can get someone's attention?"), ("plant", "This potted plant hasn't been watered in years.
+In fact, it's plastic."), ("chandelier", "A victorian-style chandelier, fitted with electric bulbs.\n" "The only gaslighting going on here is that half of these bulbs burned out in " "1987 and nobody's bothered to replace them.")
+    ):
+        pass
     jump lounge
 ```